Rocky Mountain Cup: Crossing the Continental Divide

-As of 2017, nine players have played for both teams in the Rocky Mountain Cup.
-This was notably started by a trade between the two teams in 2007, in which Colorado's Kyle Beckerman was traded to Salt Lake for Mehdi Ballouchy, both of whom became regular contributors for their new clubs.
-The trade also corresponded with Salt Lake's control of the Rocky Mountain Cup for many years.
-In addition, Nat Borchers, Jeff Cunningham, Atiba Harris, Richie Kotschau, Clint Mathis, Collen Warner, Chris Wingert, and Luis Gil have also faced off on both sides of the rivalry.
+Despite the fierce rivalry between the two clubs, some players have played for both clubs during their careers, with direct transfers occurring on occasion.
+As of the 2024 season, 12 players have played for both teams in the Rocky Mountain Cup:

-As of 12 September 2020
+In addition, two managers have played notable roles at both clubs:

 The Committee of 10

 The Committee of 10, or C10, was initially formed through discussions between fans from both Real Salt Lake and the Colorado Rapids on BigSoccer.com and on the now defunct fan forums at RealSaltLake.org.
 It was decided that each team's fans would be represented by five individuals per side.
 These representatives would be responsible for creating the guidelines, design, and ultimately raising the funds to create the Rocky Mountain Cup.